yuvadm/free-haaretz/README.md

 # Free Haaretz

-A nefarious Chrome extension that easily bypasses the haaretz.co.il paywall
+A nefarious Chrome extension that easily bypasses the haaretz.co.il paywall.

 ## Install